StefanSchoof/terraform-azurerm-static-website/README.md

 1. You need a valid session in the Azure CLI (even when you Authenticating terrafrom not with the Azure CLI)
 2. A destroy does not disable the website.
 You must first set `enabled` to false and apply.
 The you can remove the resource
+3. A change outside from terrafrom is not detect and a reapply will not fix this.

 ## Example